davtsang/TsangNotes/README.md

 	       (except for align environment equation numbers).
 	       Also uses annotated image from \pincludegraphics{...}{...}

-	accessible : sets all the text to sans serif, including equations
+	accessible : sets all the text to sans serif, including equations, also puts a line in the margin between the main text and the marginal text.
+		     It is recommended that you set the papersize to b5, then print to 120% in order to make the fonts bigger for accessibilty (The tufte-book fonts don't scale well unless you decide to use XeTeX)

 All other options will be passed to tufte-book (e.g. the ones for UK notes are usually "a4paper, openany, notoc")